Ze-Fn/DA-DS-LearningAndPortfolio/Asking the Right Question.md

 # Hypotheses
 1. The summative assessment does not measure what the students learned during their learning period.
 2. The students did not study for their test.
+3. The teacher did not teach the materials included in the assessment.

 # Data Gathering Procedure
 1. Request access file to the teacher who is responsible for storing students' exam data (i.e. Curriculum Division).